What is Trekking?

 Popular Trekking Regions

 There are two main popular regions for trekking in Nepal: The Annapurna region and the Everest region.
 Additionally, there are many other areas that all have their specific characteristics, including Manaslu, Mustang and the Kathmandu valley.
 To help decide which trek is best for you, check out our overview of the best short treks and the best classic (2 - 3 week) treks.

 Most popular treks are along trails with lodges (often referred to as teahouse trekking).
 Lodges are simple hostels that cater to trekkers.
 More remote treks that pass through areas where there are no villages or lodges require camping.
 These treks involve more logistics and are more expensive since food, cooking fuel, tents have to be carried by porters.

 The trails of Nepal take you along villages that can’t be reached by cars.
 Think of these trails as highways in an era without roads and cars.
 Therefore, the “trail traffic” has many interesting variations including porters carrying vegetables, timber wood, or even live chickens, kids walking to school, herders and their yaks, just to name a few.
 Be prepared to be surprised and inspired by the variety of the local trail traffic.

-The villages range from a couple of houses, to expansive settlements consisting of hundreds of homes strung along hillsides.
-Some of the villages have a lot of character and are sometimes located on spectacular locations.
+The villages range from a couple of houses to expansive settlements consisting of hundreds of homes strung along hillsides.
+Many of the villages have lots of character and are often located on spectacular locations.